 TV Cable Set-Top Australia Timeline

-In 2013 Foxtel Now launched with IPTV streaming as Foxtel Play, plus its own set-top box after 2017.
+In 2013 Foxtel Now launched as Foxtel Play, offering Internet streaming.
+In 2017 released its own set-top box.

-In late October 2023 Foxtel switched off its cable network after 28 years of operation.
+In October 2023 Foxtel switched off its cable network after 28 years of operation, having been replaced by the NBN.

-• Subscribers using Foxtel IQ Set Tops via satellite and cable were 1.78 million subscribers.
+• Subscribers to Foxtel TV via satellite and NBN were 1.54 million subscribers

-2. OptusIn 2005, Optus switched to digital using Foxtel iQ set-tops, but with the NBN, Optus support ceased.
+2. OptusIn 2005 Optus also switched to digital using Foxtel iQ set-tops.
+With the NBN launch, Optus support ceased.

-In its place from 2012 - 2022 Optus became a major onseller for Fetch live stream TV.
+In its place from 2012 - 2022 Optus became a major onseller for Fetch live TV shows and streaming, a customer base in 2022 estimated at about 670,000.

 Internet Streaming How it works